mattermost/docs/source/install/cloud-changelog.md

  - Removed extra telemetry events that were tracked during page loads.
  - Enterprise features are now highlighted after starting an Enterprise Trial.
  - Added a feature card slide for Playbooks.
- - Removed ``admin-advisor`` bot ability to notify admins about missing support email.
+ - Removed ``admin-advisor`` bot's ability to notify admins about missing support email.

 #### Performance
  - Improved perceived typing performance by moving heavy code around and effective memoization related to the textbox component.